pvdz/zeparser3/tests/testcases/parser/regexes/named_capturing_groups/non_bmp_unicode_double_escaped/idrest_group_name_dupe_check_lhs.md

 `````
 throws: Tokenizer error!
-    An escape that might be part of an identifier cannot be anything else so if it is invalid it must be an error
+    Regex: An escape that might be part of an identifier cannot be anything else so if it is invalid it must be an error

 /(?<abc\uD835\uDFD0def>foo\k<abc\uD835def>)/
 ^------- error